New From White Whisker: A Video on YouTube

 "I've been sitting here for the past several hours trying to summarize and review the characters and plot of BLOOD DRAMA, but I just couldn't do it.
 You can't summarize this story.
 It has way too many twists and turns and is way too unique to shorten without giving something away.
 You can't condense these characters into a short paragraph each.
 They're all, save one, too complex, too well-rounded, too evolving to be able to write just a few lines about each."

 For you fans of paranormal romance, the best-selling Falling Angels Saga by E. Van Lowe, Heaven Sent, the third in the series, has arrived on Nook and Kindle!
-To celebrate, the first book in the series, Boyfriend From Hell, is only $2.99.
+To celebrate, the first two books in the series, Boyfriend From Hell and Earth Angel, are only $0.99 for a short time.
 The others are just $3.99.
 To see or get Heaven Sent on Kindle, click here.
 For Nook, click here.

 Boyfriend from Hell for Kindle, click here.